A BRIGHTER PATH TO SUCCESSFUL THERAPY

 If the parent wishes, the sessions can be recorded and viewed at a later date.
 The therapist can also observe them for measurements of change and improvement.
 They can be counted and measured under the criteria for the method of intervention used, as in the case of an SLP treatment.

-Jesch is offering Avatar Adventure sessions for $199 for four weekly 30-minute sessions in a package that includes meetings with the parent and therapist, plus a ScreenRay HDMI device and a webcam (on loan with a $150 deposit – also available for purchase).
-The SCreenRay device eliminates the need for a computer and speakers and connects directly into the back of a TV or monitor.
+Jesch is offering Avatar Adventure sessions for $120 for four 25-minute sessions in a package that includes meetings with the parent and therapist, plus a ScreenRay HDMI device and a webcam (on loan with a $150 deposit – also available for purchase).
+The ScreenRay device eliminates the need for a computer and speakers and connects directly into the back of a TV or monitor.
 He is available for questions by contacting him via his website at https://invirtua.com

-The Invirtua 3D Digital Puppeteer technology is currently being studied at Brigham Young University, and is now progressing through the peer-review stage, by Dr. Ryan Kellems, Special Education Program Coordinator – Counseling Psychology & Special Education, Brigham Young University.
+The Invirtua 3D Digital Puppeteer technology was studied at Brigham Young University, and the results were published in late 2019, by Dr. Ryan Kellems, Special Education Program Coordinator – Counseling Psychology & Special Education, Brigham Young University.
 It has also been used at the Department of Speech Pathology and Audiology at the University of Nevada-Reno under Dr. Debra Vigil.

 For more information, contact Jesch via the Contact Us page on this website.